 In 2006 Guy Fieri premiered his first show, Guy's Big Bite, on Food Network.
-Today, this "culinary rock star” also hosts the top-rated show Diners, Drive-Ins and Dives, as well as the special series Tailgate Warriors, and guest judges on Food Network Star.
-Guy also collaborates with Rachael Ray in the star-studded competition series Rachael vs. Guy Celebrity Cook-Off, which premiered January 1, 2012, on Food Network.
-On March 14, 2010, Guy made his debut as a game show host on the new NBC prime-time series, Minute to Win It.
+Today, this "culinary rock star” also hosts the top-rated show Diners, Drive-Ins and Dives, as well as the new series Guy's Grocery Games, and guest judges on Food Network Star.
+Guy also collaborates with Rachael Ray in the star-studded competition series Rachael vs. Guy Celebrity Cook-Off and it's mini version Rachael vs. Guy: Kids Cook-Off.

 This likeable, laid-back California guy with his trademark bleached-blond spiky hair began his love affair with food at the age of 10, selling soft pretzels from a three-wheeled bicycle cart (named “The Awesome Pretzel”) he built with his father.
 By selling pretzels and washing dishes, Guy earned enough money in six years to study abroad as an exchange student in Chantilly, France.
 There he gained a profound appreciation for international cuisine and the lifestyle associated with it.
 Guy attended University of Nevada Las Vegas, where he graduated with a bachelor’s degree in hospitality management.